praveen7512/CollegeAppProject/README.md

  ## MSIT App 📰

-🚀 ▪️ The Msit College mobile app allows you to manage your studies, view current courses with details, register for exams, display
+🚀 ▪️ The Msit College mobile app allows you to manage your studies, view current courses with details, register for exams, display.

 ## ScreenShots 📷